-Once returning from England I started to settle into my new routine of job hunting, the occasional evening golf session and my horrible driving lessons that usually end in a few choice words and minor tantrums.
+Once returning from England, I started to settle into my new routine of job hunting, the occasional evening golf session and my horrible driving lessons that usually ended in a few choice words and minor tantrums.
 Scott says we will laugh about it some day, but all I want to do is drive into whatever body of water is nearby so I can sink the car and figure out how to get a damn automatic!
 Then magically widen the roads and convert the UK to drive on the right side of the road.

 There’s that body of water I was looking for.
 Honestly, you can’t beat these views.

 I have, however, figured out one place that makes me feel a little bit at home and that, I’m sorry to say, is Starbucks.
 Yes, the over-indulgent coffee chain store that you can find on every corner somehow makes me feel cozy.
 Despite the fact that I don’t drink coffee and I really don’t need some £5 muffin with ingredients in it that I can’t pronounce.
 But it’s familiar, has free Wi-Fi and the occasional nice barista.
 The other day I was trying to figure out which coin to use to pay for an orange juice and the barista sweetly said (in her American accent) it’s the one that looks like a nickel.
 She said it took her a few months to get use to it and to hang in there.
 I wanted to leap over the counter, hug her and ask her to be my new best friend!
 But instead I graciously smiled and tried to avoid eye contact with the not so amused line behind me.